 To make things easier financially, Janessea recently moved into her dad’s three-bedroom apartment.
 He and his wife have a room, his wife’s mom has a room, and Janessea and her boys share the third bedroom.
 They are making due, but moving into their Habitat home can’t come soon enough!
 They also found an affordable first-floor apartment for Janessea’s mom, which is very close to where their Habitat home will be located.

 The Leadley Family is looking forward to moving into their Habitat home!
 They’ll each have their own room, the boys can safely run around in the backyard, and their house can be the family house for holidays and special occasions.

 Being able to pay a mortgage she can afford, will be a huge burden lifted for Janessea!
 She will be self-reliant, no longer needing financial help from her brother or to live with her dad.
 She can start saving for her boys’ college and unexpected expenses.

 Hand Up, Not a Handout

-Trinity Habitat Families invest 250 sweat equity hours in place of a down payment and pay a 30-year, no-interest mortgage (on average $650/month).
+Trinity Habitat Families invest 250 sweat equity hours in place of a down payment and pay an affordable mortgage (on average $650/month).